FlagOpen/FlagEmbedding/README.md

 \**: Different from embedding model, reranker uses question and document as input and directly output similarity instead of embedding.
 To balance the accuracy and time cost, cross-encoder is widely used to re-rank top-k documents retrieved by other simple models.
 For examples, use bge embedding model to retrieve top 100 relevant documents, and then use bge reranker to re-rank the top 100 document to get the final top-3 results.

+All models have been uploaded to Huggingface Hub, and you can see them at https://huggingface.co/BAAI.
+If you cannot open the Huggingface Hub, you also can download the models at https://model.baai.ac.cn/models .

 ## Frequently asked questions